 6. Reduce any debts you already have

 If possible, you should eliminate any outstanding debts before applying for more credit.
 Banks, building societies, and credit card companies will be able to see if you already have a lot of debt, and this might make them hesitant to lend to you.
-At the very least, look to reduce what you owe.
+At the very least, look to reduce what you owe to boost your credit score.

 7. Try to limit how often you move house

 If your credit report shows that you move house a lot, this might give the impression of instability.
-So, if your situation will allow it, it's always best to stay in each property for a significant amount of time.
+So, if your situation will allow it, it's always best to stay in each property for a significant amount of time to maintain a good credit score.

 8. Take on a manageable debt